JasonLocklin/Dissertation/SA/Methods.md

 beginning to end of the block of adaptation, whereas for a later block, the difference represents more than one entire block of adaptation.
-Five participants were removed from the analysis because they lacked a sufficient number of acceptable trials per third (10) to make reliable calculations, on two or more of the four blocks.